The Anxiety Cause That (Almost) No One Knows About

 If that’s not enough, a few studies have found that during periods of extreme stress, magnesium is often used up by the body, which leads to a vicious circle of magnesium deficiency.

-Anxiety medication won’t kill you, but they will do absolutely NOTHING to CURE the root cause of your anxiety.
 Even if you ignore the horrible side effects, the possible kidney and liver damage and possible drug addiction, they will do nothing other than hide your symptoms (if they work at all).

-On the other hand, if you really lack in magnesium and amino acids, adding them back to your body can actually cure your anxiety, or at least dramatically relieve your symptoms – Naturally, without side effects and without being addictive in any way.
+On the other hand, if you really lack in magnesium and amino acids, adding them back to your body can actually cure your anxiety, or at least dramatically relieve your symptoms – naturally, without side effects and without being addictive in any way.

 Dosage, Usage and Warnings